katean004/readme-generator/Develop/readMe1.md

   - [Questions](#questions)

   ## Description
-  Helps users easily generate a README
+  A CLI that generates a README for user projects

   ## Installation
-  Install node and inquirer npm
+  install node and inquirer

   ## Usage
-  Answer prompted questions
+  node index.js in terminal

   ## Contribution
-  Provide feedback and or suggestions via Email
+  Email feedback

   ## Test
   node index.js